 Creamy

 In Thai cuisine, creaminess always comes in the form of coconut milk or coconut cream.
-This simple ingredient balances the intense salt and spice, adding a silky texture and a rich creamy taste like Chicken Satay
+This simple ingredient balances the intense salt and spice, adding a silky texture and a rich creamy taste like our award-winning Thai Green Chicken Curry.

 How to incorporate Thai flavours on your menu

-Mustard supplies restaurants and hotels with base sauces to incorporate authentic Thai meals on their menu.
-It takes the pressure off the purchasing and kitchen teams, but allows chefs to be creative with the final dish.
+Mustard supplies 5-star hotels and restaurants with base sauces to incorporate authentic Thai flavours on their menu.
+It relieves some of the pressure experienced in a busy kitchen, but allows flexibility for chefs to be creative with the final dish.

 Comments (0)